11 Employee Retention Strategies that Make Your Employees Happy

 Employee retention is a multi-faceted approach.
 Many factors come into play in providing an optimal work environment for employees.
 When a manager or crew decides to quit, it can be very costly to hire and train a new person.

-Incorporating some of these employee retention strategies can improve company morale and increase employee productivity, in turn increasing employee satisfaction and company profits.
+Incorporating some of these innovative employee retention strategies can improve company morale and increase employee productivity, in turn encouraging employees satisfaction and company profits.

 Work processes are one of the factors that affect employee retention.
 Employees feel frustrated at having to undertake manual and time-consuming processes that produce inaccurate results!